-The first way to export data from original websites is by getting it directly.
+The first way to export data from the source website is by getting it directly.
 This method is applicable to self-hosted websites where the owners have total control over the website through cPanel or hosting admin.

 With this method, the data is obtained directly from the database through a connection file.
 This is the most efficient way to export data since it doesn’t require any third-party tools or applications.
 It also ensures that the data is accurate and up-to-date.

-The third way to export data from original websites is by exporting it to CSV, XML, Excel or connecting to their suppliers to get support with that.
+The second way to export data from the source website is by exporting it to CSV, XML, Excel or connecting to their suppliers to get support with that.
 This method is applicable to remaining websites that don’t fall under the first two categories.

 In this method, businesses export data to a file format that is compatible with their systems.
 The most common file formats for exporting data are CSV, XML, and Excel.
 The advantage of this method is that it’s simple and doesn’t require any technical expertise.

-The second way to export data from original websites is by getting it through an API.
+The third way to export data from the source website is by getting it through an API.
 This method is applied for cloud-based platforms that have API systems allowing users to get data.